luffyke/beegoapix/README.md

 ## goxapi
-goxapi is beego extension api framework, to development more faster api service.
+goxapi is beego extension api framework, to develop more faster api service.

 ## Install
 ```